-Yesterday morning, in another part of the school, the monthly Food and Fun class for the fifth grade was held.
-New as of this school year, the classes are designed to teach kids about healthy eating through interactive lessons and food tastings.
+Yesterday morning, in another part of the school, the monthly Food & Fun nutrition class for the 5th grade was held.
+New as of this school year, the lessons are designed to teach kids about healthy eating through interactive lessons and food tastings.
 Volunteers had cooked up a delicious treat for students made with fresh apples and blueberries.
 But most of the kids never even sampled it because they’d arrived eating chocolate cupcakes and eclairs from a classroom birthday celebration.

 As some of you may know, it was frustration over the constant parade of junk food at my son’s elementary school that inspired me to start this blog in the first place.
 That was last April.
 When 2012–2013 school year began, it felt like things were looking up.
 We’d successfully launched a Wellness Committee that was producing a monthly newsletter and distributing healthy classroom snack ideas.
 The principal put a statement in the school handbook requesting nutritious nibbles at parties.
 And my son’s wellness-minded teacher announced that group birthday celebrations (with healthy snacks only, please!) would be held once a month.